 - protections by Monash single sign-on (including multi-factor authentication (MFA))

-- secure meetings with end-to-end encryption (including audio and video content)
+- secure meetings with encryption (including audio and video content)

 - tools and methods to protect meetings by managing who can join and what can be shared.